DreaMinder/nuxt-netlify-cache/README.md

 Nuxt.js module that helps to speed up Netlify content updates by 20%-80%.

+⚠️⚠️⚠️ This feature has been [implemented as native](https://nuxtjs.org/blog/nuxt-static-improvements) in Nuxt.js 2.14.0.
+You might want to upgrade and try it out before using this module, it is much more straightforward. ⚠️⚠️⚠️

 ## Strategies

 This package can be used in two ways: *Module* and *Advanced*.
 But generally, the flow looks like this: